Boundary criticality in two-dimensional interacting topological insulators

+When $R^{SS}_\mathrm{w}$ is plotted as a function of the interaction strength, the data curves of different system sizes cross at the critical point, as shown in Fig.~\ref{fig:crossing}, which can drift due to finite-size effects.
+In our discussion, we denote the critical strength when the bulk is critical by $U^*_\mathrm{w}$, while that for the boundary transition when $U_\text{bulk}<U^*_\text{bulk}$ is denoted by $U^c_\text{bdy}$.
+They delineate the phase boundaries in Fig.~\ref{fig:phase}.
+We use ${}^*$ to denote quantities at the bulk criticality, including those at the special transition.

-The data collapse in Fig.~\ref{fig:crossing}(a)--(c) confirms that the QPT belongs to the 3D Ising universality class with critical exponents $1/\nu = 1.587$.
-The collapse utilizes the finite-size scaling ansatz, $R_\text{bulk}^{SS} \sim f\left( (U_\text{bulk} - U_\text{bulk}^\ast) L^{1/\nu}\right)$, for some smooth function $f$.
-In the thermodynamic limit, the bulk transition point remains largely unaffected by the boundary interaction strength, as reflected in the consistency of bulk critical points within error bars across Fig.~\ref{fig:crossing}(a)--(c).
+For the bulk transition, the data collapses in Fig.~\ref{fig:crossing}(a)--(c) confirm that the QPT belongs to the 3D Ising universality class with critical exponents $1/\nu = 1.587$.
+The collapse utilizes the finite-size scaling ansatz, $R_\text{bulk}^{SS} \sim f\left[ (U_\text{bulk} - U_\text{bulk}^\ast) L^{1/\nu}\right]$, for some smooth function $f$~\cite{autoscale,houdayer2004collapse}.
+In the thermodynamic limit, the bulk transition point remains largely unaffected by $U_\text{bdy}$, as reflected in the consistency of the bulk critical points in Figs.~\ref{fig:crossing}(a) and (b).
+At larger $U_\text{bdy}$, finite-size effects become visible in Fig.~\ref{fig:crossing}(c): the crossing point shifts to lower $U_\text{bulk}$ due to the ordering at the boundary discussed next.